 - Hori Kingi, Ngā Kaitiāki o Ngā Wāimāori

 The long-finned eel (tuna) is endemic to New Zealand.
 It is an ancient species with a profound connection to our land and its people.
 It is an iconic and mythical species with an important place in the history and folklore of Māori - with a special traditional role as a spiritual protector of the land, nature and people - as much as the kiwi, kererū, tuatara, Hector's dolphin and the like.

 The tuna is a noble, beautiful, mighty species of creature that deserves a place in the heart of every citizen, just as the kiwi and tuatara.
-They bring happiness and joy to people when they can see and interact with them in the wild.
+They bring happiness to people when they can see and interact with them in the wild.

 The campaign acknowledges the kaitiaki status of mana whenua/local iwi to best look after tuna.
 Note that a member of the community representing Eel Activists Wairarapa has made a submission to parliament petitioning for the species of tuna to be granted absolute protection, in light of its endangered status.
 Please also consider signing this petition here https://www.parliament.nz/en/pb/petitions/document/PET_113510/petition-of-david-famularo-protect-the-longfin-eeltuna